Dealing with gender disappointment in pregnancy

-Now that I have two boys on the outside I’m realizing more and more what a privilege it is to be a mom to boys.
+Now that I have two boys on the outside (and another one on the way!!!)
+I’m realizing more and more what a privilege it is to be a mom to boys.

 This world is in desperate need of more “good men”.
 We’ve heard it a thousand times… and it’s true.

 I have the privilege—the responsibility—to raise good men.
 And that’s a wonderful thing.

 As much as I’d still love a girl to call our own, I’m also now aware of the part I can play in shaping history by raising wonderful boys to be men.
 (I love that.)

 I’m a “boy mom” and proud to be one.